-Inaccuracies in energy efficiency perception based on instantaneous consumption displays – Implications for interface design
+Biased energy efficiency perception based on instantaneous consumption displays – Indication for heuristic energy information processing

 Art der Publikation: Journal Article